Lightning-AI/pytorch-lightning/docs/source/conversational_ai.rst

 `NVIDIA NeMo <https://github.com/NVIDIA/NeMo>`_ is a toolkit for building Conversational AI applications.
 NeMo has separate collections for Automatic Speech Recognition (ASR), Natural Language Processing (NLP), and Text-to-Speech (TTS) models.
-Each collection consists of prebuilt modules that include everything needed to train on your own data.
+Each collection consists of prebuilt modules that include everything needed to train on your data.
 Every module can easily be customized, extended, and composed to create complex Conversational AI applications.